fixit-py/remote-keylogger/README.md

 # remote-keylogger
 # Legal
 You shall not misuse the program to gain unauthorised access.
 However you may try out these hacks on your own computer at your own risk.

-Performing hack attempts (without permission) on computers that you do not own is illegal. only use this script on computer you own, permitted to use i am not not responsible for the illegal activity performed with the content of this repository
+Performing hack attempts (without permission) on computers that you do not own is illegal.

+Only use this script on computer you own, permitted to use

+I am not not responsible for the illegal activity performed with the content of this repository
 # Usage
-for the email and password use a google email address and enable 2fa authentication on your gmail account which lets you access app password. generate a App password copy and store it securely and use it with this script pip install -r requirements.txt
+For the email and password use a google email address and enable 2fa authentication on your gmail account which lets you access app password.

+Generate a App password copy and store it securely and use it with this script

+pip install -r requirements.txt

-clone the repository with git clone https://github.com/fixit-py/remote-keylogger.git
+Clone the repository with git clone https://github.com/fixit-py/remote-keylogger.git

 change into the directory with cd remote-keylogger